 Take a look

 It’s always best to go and visit before moving in.
-Talk to staff and residents, and ask lots of questions; take a list of things to ask and your priorities.
-See our guide How to find the right care home for a list of questions you might want to ask.
+Talk to staff and residents, and ask lots of questions.
+Take a list of your priorities and things you want to know more about.
+See our guide How to find the right care home for more information and a list of questions you might want to ask.

 Where to look

-Social services should be able to provide a list of homes – if your council is paying some of your care costs, note that not all the homes on the list may be at the council’s standard rate.
+Social services should be able to provide a list of homes.
+If your council is paying some of your care costs, keep in mind that not all the homes on the list may be at the council’s standard rate.

 - Your local council's website

-The Care Quality Commission in England is the independent regulator of care homes; it regularly inspects them to check whether they meet government standards.
+The Care Quality Commission is the independent regulator of care homes in England.
+It regularly inspects them to check whether they meet government standards.
 There are other authorities that register care homes in the rest of Britain.